binerogroup/documentation/_sources/compute/gpu-instances.rst.txt

        or calculations in parallel.

    * - Have access to a large amount of (by comparison) slow RAM at a low latency.
-CPUs are therefore latency (operation) optimised.
+CPUs are latency (operation) optimized.
      - Have access to a (by comparison) small amount of fast RAM at a higher latency.
-GPUs are therefore throughput optimised.
+GPUs are throughput optimized.

-   * - Have a versatile instruction set, allowing it to execute complex tasks in fewer cycles but creates overhead in others.
+   * - Have a versatile instruction set, allowing it to perform complex tasks in fewer cycles but is bad at some other tasks.
-     - Have a limited (but highly optimised) instruction set which can execute the tasks its designed for efficiently.
+     - Have a limited (but highly optimized) instruction set which can perform the tasks its designed for efficiently.

-   * - Task switching (as a result from running the OS) creates overhead.
+   * - Task switching and general use-case decreases performance.
-     - Tasks switching is not used, serial data streams are processed in parallel from A to B.
+     - Tasks switching is not used, processes serial data streams in parallel from A to B.

-   * - Would always work for any given use case but may not provide good enough performance for some tasks.
+   * - Would always work for any given use-case but might not provide good enough performance for some tasks.
-     - Would only be a valid choice for some use cases but would in those cases provide good performance.
+     - Would only be a valid choice for some use-cases but would in those cases provide good performance.

 In summary, for applications such as machine learning (ML), artificial intelligence (AI) or image processing, a GPU would likely provide a 50x to 200x increase in performance over a typical CPU doing the same work.

-Using a GPU, however, requires and adaptation to the APIs available from the GPU manufacturer.
+Using a GPU, requires adaptation to the APIs available from the GPU manufacturer.

-Binero cloud provides GPUs from NVIDIA, supporting among others OpenCL and CUDA.
+Binero cloud provides GPUs from NVIDIA, supporting among others OpenCL and CUDA running on our high performance instance types.

-Binero clouds compute instances are all running on our high performance instance types.
-While the GPU is generally an *accelerator* (that is, used to speed up certain general compute processes not specifically relating to graphics), its also possible to use it as a graphics processing unit in an instance for actually accelerating 3D or high resolution 2D.

 Setting up a GPU instance
 -------------------------

-A GPU instance :doc:`is launched <launching-an-instance/index>` the same way as any other compute instance with a few things to remember:
+You :doc:`launch <launching-an-instance/index>` a GPU instance the same way as any other compute instance with a few things to remember:

 - When launching a GPU, select one of the :doc:`flavors` that include GPUs.

 - You have the option to choose a GPU with NVMe backed storage for high performing storage.
-This is however not a requirement for GPU based compute, see :doc:`/storage/nvme-storage` for more information.
+This is not a must for GPU based compute, see :doc:`/storage/nvme-storage` for more information.

 - We recommend using Ubuntu 24.04 as :doc:`image </images/index>` for your GPU based instance.
 This is because we have tested the NVIDIA driver with this image with good result.
 That said, its possible to run a multitude of images.

-- When the image is up and running, you will get a maximum of 10% of the GPUs performance without a license installed.
-Please see below section on installing license for more information.
+- When the image is up and running, you will only get 10% of the GPUs performance without a license installed.
+See below section on installing license for more information.

 Installing the driver
 ---------------------

-In order to use the GPU functionality, a driver from NVIDIA needs to be installed on the instance that has access to the virtual GPU.
-Please follow below instructions to install the driver.
+To use the GPU functionality, you need to install a driver from NVIDIA on the instance that has access to the GPU.
+See the below instructions to install the driver.

-The current NVIDIA vGPU Software Version that we are running is: **18.1** The current latest driver we support is **Linux:570.133.20 Windows:572.83**
+The current NVIDIA vGPU Software Version that we are running is: **18.1**

+The current latest driver we support is **Linux: 570.133.20** and **Windows: 572.83**

 For full list of supported versions click `here <https://docs.nvidia.com/vgpu/18.0/grid-vgpu-release-notes-red-hat-el-kvm/index.html>`__.

 .. important::

-   After installation of the driver, a reboot is required.
-Schedule the upgrade so as to allow for a reboot to take place.
+   After installing the driver you must reboot your instance.
+Schedule the upgrade to allow for a reboot to take place.

 Linux
 ^^^^^